Cook Islands Entry Requirements

 Valid Passport

-Must be valid for at least 6 months beyond your intended departure date from the Cook Islands.
-Should have at least one blank page for entry stamp.
+Must be valid for at least 6 months beyond your planned departure date

 Tips for Smooth Entry